-There are many types of involvement, with the strongest being to become a Sanctuary Support congregation.
-If you have sufficient will at your congregation, you might consider a strong partnership with a congregation that can provide the physical space - agreeing to split costs, volunteer shifts, organizational management, advocacy and witness, etc. Working to advocate for pro-immigrant legislation, policies and ordinances is very important, as well as working with cities, counties, and states to decrease their partnerships and cooperation with DHS, ICE, and Border Patrol, declaring themselves immigrant Welcoming, and/or Sanctuary jurisdictions.
+There are many types of involvement.
+Consider a strong partnership with a congregation that can provide the physical space - agreeing to split costs, volunteer shifts, organizational management, advocacy and witness, etc. Working to advocate for pro-immigrant legislation, policies and ordinances is very important, as well as working with cities, counties, and states to decrease their partnerships and cooperation with DHS, ICE, and Border Patrol, declaring themselves immigrant Welcoming, and/or Sanctuary jurisdictions.